omkar-shelke25/cka-killercoda/calico-setup/step1.md

 kubectl get pods -A
 ```

-You should see the control plane node, but it will be in `NotReady` state until CNI is installed.
+You should see the control plane node, but it will be in `NotReady` state until the CNI is installed.

+---

 **Step 2: Install the Tigera Operator**